Lawn mower won't start troubleshooting video: can't pull recoil pull cord

 Spark plug wrench

 Hi, this is Wayne, from PartsDirect.
-Today we’re going to talk about some troubleshooting steps to figure out what's wrong when you can't pull the recoil starter rope on your lawn mower.
+Today we’re going to talk about some troubleshooting steps to figure out what's wrong when you can't pull the recoil starter rope, also known as a pull cord, on your lawn mower.

 First, let’s check for a blade obstruction.
 Disconnect the spark plug wire, put on some work gloves and tip the mower on its side with the air filter up.
 If you see a branch or other item under the mower deck that’s preventing the blade from spinning, remove it.
 Reconnect the spark plug, and you should now be able to start the mower.